codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/cant-find-your-organization-repositories.md

 In the Organization access section find your organization.

 {:.text-secondary}
-### I'm Not an Organization Administrator?
+### I am Not an Organization Administrator
-If you do not have Admin privileges for your organization, click **Request access**, to request the necessary privileges from your administrator.
+If you do not have Admin privileges for your organization, click *Request access*, to request the necessary privileges from your administrator.

 {% include
 image.html